Ostailor/molsim/README.md

 Specification‑driven generation of novel molecules with property prediction (including uncertainty), high‑level non‑actionable synthesis ideas, and research‑grade reporting.

-- See `AGENTS.md` for the agents architecture, safety, and roadmap.
-- See `TASKS.md` for the full phased task plan.

 ## Quickstart (Dev)

 ```bash